ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_QMLHEP12.md

   * Background in astronomy is a bonus but not a requirement

 ## Test
-Please use [this link](https://docs.google.com/document/d/1imoMEyC0r5IESonwgA7BThEQWDfdrOsoyfMfyJgyXmU/edit?usp=sharing) to access the test for this project.
+Use [this link](https://docs.google.com/document/d/1t2cSxEx3vIa6uirfkMkF92rWZM4tTJ_V-lkpYSdukVQ/edit?usp=sharing) for instructions on completing the test.

 ## Mentors